omni-compiler/omni-compiler/README.md

   SSL2BLAMP is used automatically.
 We recommend this way.

 ** When using "--enable-SSL2BLAMP" in executing ./configure.
   SSL2BLAMP is used in the XMP library.
-This option is for FX10.
+This option is for FX10 and FX100.

 ** When using "--enable-intelmkl" in executing ./configure.
   Intel MKL is used in the XMP library.
 This option is for Intel compiler.